Robots in Film

 Bobbie Markowe, Joanna Eberhart, and all the "Stepford Wives"

-Bryan Forbes' creepy cult classic was adapted from Ira Levin's 1972 novel.
+Director Bryan Forbes' creepy cult classic was adapted from Ira Levin's 1972 novel.
 The satirical black comedy provided a savagely-chilling view of perfect, 'ideal' suburban wives (docile android/robotic replicas that were made to be loving, obedient, and subservient, and who dutifully cooked, cleaned, and provided sex) created by anti-women's lib husbands in the upscale town of Stepford, Connecticut.
+A remake followed many years later in 2004, starring Nicole Kidman, Bette Midler, and Matthew Broderick.

-Joanna Eberhart and Bobbie Markowe (Katharine Ross and Paula Prentiss) noted suspiciously that their seemingly-perfect neighbor housewives only cleaned house and bowed to their husband's needs.
+Joanna Eberhart and Bobby Markowe (Katharine Ross and Paula Prentiss) noted suspiciously that their seemingly-perfect neighbor housewives only cleaned house and bowed to their husband's needs.
 The housewives all appeared to be perfect homemaker robots (who wore flowery dresses and cooked gourmet meals) in order to please their husbands.

-The first shock came when Joanna suspected that her friend Bobbie had been transformed into a 'perfect' housewife when Bobbie began to act robotically in the kitchen while serving coffee.
-To test her humanity, Joanna stabbed her in her lower abdominal/genital area ("Do you bleed?") - causing her android friend to go berserk due to severed wiring as she twirled and repeated monotonously: "I was just going to give you coffee?
-How could you do a thing like that?
+Joanna was absolutely shocked when she suspected that her friend Bobby had been transformed into a 'perfect' housewife and she began to act robotically in the kitchen while serving coffee.
+To test her humanity, Joanna stabbed her in her lower abdominal/genital area ("Do you bleed?") - causing her android friend to go berserk due to severed wiring as she twirled and repeated monotonously: "How could you do a thing like that?
+When I was just going to give you coffee.
 I thought we were friends!"

 In another startling scene, Joanna came face to face with her semi-complete, sunken dark-eyed robotic double.
-The film ended with all of the flowery-dress-wearing, android wives pushing their shopping carts in the supermarket.

 Logan's Run (1976)